bounceme/poppy.vim/README.md

 vim port of highlightparentheses.el which gives rainbow parens propagating from the cursor

 Enable like:
-`au! cursorhold * call PoppyInit()`
+`au! cursormoved * call PoppyInit()`

 or:
 `au! cursormoved *.lisp call PoppyInit()`

-modify highlight groups by changing `g:poppyhigh`, which is a list of highlight group names
+modify coloring by changing `g:poppyhigh`, which is a list of highlight group names.